dani1913/AutoCommentInstagram/README.md

 If you want to grow your number of Instagram followers, let's try to comment and like users' picture and you will see a growing insterest in your profile.
 </p>
 <p>
-The app AutoCommentInstagram speed up this process by letting you not to lose so much time writing a comment by hand.
+The app AutoCommentInstagram speed up this process by letting you not to lose so much time writing comments by hand.
 </p>